cdl-geneseo/geneseo-dictionary/O/On-point.md

 # On point

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On point

 Created by  Unknown User (ssw2), last modified on Apr 28, 2015

 (adj.)
 A way to express approval that can be used in a wide variety of settings.
 A way of saying something is perfect.
 “Your outfit is on point” or “That buffalo chicken wing dip was on point.”
 Not Geneseo specific.
 (Wilcoxen, N-R, 2015).